fullthom/dotfiles/README.md

 # Installation
 Clone the repo
 Run `./setup` to automatically replace your .bashrc and .vimrc files.
-Be careful!
+Be careful, this will replace your existing files!